curiousgrids/first-timers/README.md

 git add .
 ```

 5. Make a commit with a message of the changes you've done.
+Learn more about conventional commits [here](https://www.conventionalcommits.org/en/v1.0.0/).

 ```bash
 git commit -m 'your_message'